-Google Inc has agreed to pay $500 million to settle a criminal probe into ads it accepted for online Canadian pharmacies selling drugs in the United States, the U.S. Justice Department said on Wednesday.
+Google Inc has agreed to pay $500 million to settle a probe into ads it accepted for online Canadian pharmacies selling drugs in the United States, the U.S. Justice Department said on Wednesday.

 The advertisements led to illegal imports of prescription drugs into the country, the Justice Department said.

 The forfeiture is one of the largest ever in the United States, according to the DOJ.
 It represents Google's revenue from Canadian pharmacy advertisements to U.S. customers through Google's AdWords program and Canadian pharmacies' revenue from U.S. sales.

 Google had previously set aside that amount for a possible settlement over its advertising practices, according to a regulatory filing in May.

 Google, the world's No. 1 Internet search engine, had $29 billion in gross revenue in 2010,

 While Canada has its own regulatory rules for prescription drugs, Canadian pharmacies that ship prescription drugs to U.S. residents are not subject to Canadian regulatory authority, and many sell drugs obtained from countries other than Canada which lack adequate pharmacy regulations, the Justice Department said.

 Another part of the concern is that some of the Canadian online drugstores failed to require a prescription but accepted an online consultation to dispense pharmaceuticals, the department said.